 Delighting a customer or stakeholder is so much more fun than being the bearer of bad news regarding information security compliance issues.
 But knowing that industry has made me a more security-conscious engineer.

 QUESTION: If you could give a younger person some career advice, what would it be?

 Look for “work-life fulfillment.”
-What are your personal and professional goals, and how do you best allocate your time to meet those goals and to lead a happy, meaningful, and productive life?
-We’re given a fresh set of 168 hours every week, and when you take responsibility for your time and how you spend it, you’ll find there is always enough time to do what you want, both personally and professionally.
-Now you’re in the driver seat of your time and career development.
+What are your personal and professional goals, and how do you best allocate your time to meet those goals and lead a happy, meaningful, and productive life?
+We’re given a fresh set of 168 hours every week, and when you take responsibility for your time and how you spend it, you’ll find there is always enough time to do what you want, personally and professionally.
+Now you’re in the driver’s seat of your time and career development.
 When the time comes that you need to put in some extra hours at work to meet an obligation you’ve made, you can be confident that this is a decision you made with how your time was managed and find the fulfillment in completing a task when you said you would.

 Find an employer who treats you as an adult and empowers you to make these decisions.
 The right employer won’t think twice when you need to take time for personal goals because you’ve demonstrated your ability to plan and prioritize your time to meet your professional obligations.

 Own it – no one will do it for you.